bow-simulation/virtualbow/Readme.md

     cmake ../ -G "MinGW Makefiles" -DCMAKE_TOOLCHAIN_FILE=[...]/paths.cmake -DCMAKE_BUILD_TYPE=Release
     cmake --build .

-Building with Microsoft Visual C++ should also be possible, but is not officially supported anymore.
+Building with Microsoft Visual C++ should also be possible, but is not officially supported and tested anymore.
-Contributions that fix issues with MSVC will still be accepted though.
+Contributions that fix issues with MSVC will of course still be accepted.

 ## Linux and MacOS